Article

 - the real goal is to lock the next batch earlier rather than expand cross-network reporting

 For upstream planning, pair this with the existing posting ideas system guide and winning-theme search guide.
+For immediate assets, use /resources/prompts and /resources/templates, then check rollout and plan-fit conditions on /priceplan.

 Summary